top of page

 How do I get started?

-Contact us at 414-962-6764 between the hours of 7:00 a.m. and 5:00 p.m. to speak with our office manager.
-Outside of those hours you can leave a message with the office manager or leave a message directly for the provider you wish to see.
-Explain that you are interested in receiving services for yourself, spouse, or other family members.
+Contact us at 414-962-6764 between the hours of 7:30 a.m. and 3:30 p.m. to speak with our office staff.
+Outside of those hours, you can leave a message with the office.
+Explain that you are interested in receiving services for yourself or other family members.
 You will be asked to provide some basic information.
 If you have insurance you will be asked for information available on your insurance card.

 What is the difference between a Psychologist and a Psychiatrist?